the-road-to-learn-react/the-road-to-react/manuscript/react-modern/callback-handlers.md

 ![](images/callback-handler-1.png)

 There is no way to pass information up the component tree, since props are naturally only passed downwards.
-However, we can introduce a **callback handler** instead: A callback handler gets introduced as event handler (A), is passed as function in props to another component (B), is executed as callback handler (C), and *calls back* to the place it was introduced (D):
+However, we can introduce a **callback handler** instead: A callback handler gets introduced as event handler (A), is passed as function in props to another component (B), is executed callback handler (C), and *calls back* to the place it was introduced (D):

 {title="src/App.js",lang="javascript"}
 ~~~~~~~